dsidavis/DSIWeb/content/articles/Events/2018_Fall_E_MADDD1.md

-Title: Mathematics of Data & Decision at Davis Seminar
+Title: Seminar: Mathematics of Data & Decision at Davis
-Date: 10/01/2018
+Date: 10/29/2018
 Time: 4-5 pm
 Where: MSB 1147
 Category: Events